alexmushan1/cse15l-lab-reports/week 5 lab/cse15l week5 lab rep.md

 ./technical/plos/pmed.0020281.txt
 ...
 ```
-will find everything of this type, in this case f is for file.
+-type [type] will find everything of this type, in this case f is for file.

 this is helpful in filtering the type to find. in this case we won't see other types other than file.

 ```